lohszeying/api-task-assignment/README.md

 For the database schema design, I have also planned it with the help of Gemini Flash, to use it as a brainstorming session.
 It is good and useful as a sort of another pair to communicate with.

 In a real world environment, developing features or even chores is always happening, so we would need migration script to create, delete or alter tables, rows, etc. I started with migration script with version control, similar to how it is done in real world.
+I have also added indexing, since it's the easiest way to optimize a database, although we should use it only when we need to, because mindlessly creating index also comes with drawback to writing data.

 Then, since there is a need to seed the data, I have also created a seed script.
 In addition to the seed data required from the assignment, I have also added more data to help with development of this application.